 Rate and BW selection for a CTS sent in response to MU RTS are defined in 10.3.2.8a.3 (CTS response to MU-RTS)

-MCS, and NSS for a Control frame sent in response to an ER SU PPDU shall be <MCS0, 1> and BW shall be 20 MHz.
+MCS, and NSS for a Control frame sent in response to an HE ER SU PPDU(#5222) shall be <MCS0, 1> when the Control frame is carried in an HE ER SU PPDU and the data rate is 6 Mb/s when the Control frame is carried in a non-HT PPDU (see 10.7.6.5 (Rate selection for control response frames)). (#9965, 7584)

-NSS and BW selection is further constrained as defined in 27.8 (Operating mode indication) and 11.42 (Notification of operating mode changes).
+NSS and BW selection is further constrained as defined in 27.8 (Operating mode indication), 11.42 (Notification of operating mode changes), and in 27.15.2 (PPDU format selection). (#9751)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 5518, 7585, 7586, 5523):

 An HE STA that transmits an HE PPDU shall use an <HE-MCS, NSS> tuple supported by the receiver STA.
 A <HE-MCS, NSS> tuple is supported if reported as such in the Supported HE-MCS and NSS Set field in the HE Capabilities element received from that STA.
-When the Supported HE-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <HE-MCS, NSS> tuple in the basic HE-MCS and NSS set.
-The STA shall select a <HE-MCS, NSS> tuple from the basic HE-MCS and NSS set when protection is required (as defined in 10.26 (Protection mechanisms)) and shall select a <HE-MCS, NSS> tuple from the operational HE-MCS and NSS set parameter of the intended receiver when protection is not required.
+When the Supported HE-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <HE-MCS, NSS> tuple in the basic HE-MCS and NSS set if the basic HE MCS and NSS set is not empty, otherwise the transmitting STA shall transmit using a <HE MCS, NSS> tuple in the mandatory HE-MCS and NSS Set.(#7585).
+An HE STA is subject to all of the rules for HT STAs and VHT STAs that apply to its operating band (see 10.26 (Protection mechanisms)).(#5523, 7586)

-If a control response frame is to be transmitted within an HE SU PPDU, HE MU PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 10.7.6.6 (Channel Width selection for Control frames), and then the <HE-MCS, NSS> tuple shall be selected from a set of <HE-MCS, NSS> tuples called the CandidateMCSSet as described in 10.7.6.5.3 (Control response frame MCS computation).
+If a control response frame is to be transmitted within an HE SU PPDU, HE MU PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 10.7.6.6 (Channel Width selection for Control frames), and then the <HE-MCS, NSS> tuple shall be selected from a set of <HE-MCS, NSS> tuples called the CandidateMCSSet.
+The CandidateMCSSet is as defined in 10.7.6.5.3 (Control response frame MCS computation) except that the set additionally contains the <HE-MCS, NSS> tuples for an HE STA(#5524).

 An HE STA may transmit an HE PPDU with DCM to a peer STA if it has received from the peer STA an HE Capabilities element with the DCM Encoding Rx field equal to 1; otherwise the STA shall not transmit a HE PPDU with DCM to the peer STA.
 An HE STA transmits an HE trigger-based PPDU with DCM as defined in 27.5.2.3 (STA behavior).